JetSetIlly/Gopher2600/README.md

 ## Player input

 Currently, only joystick controllers are supported and only for player 0.
-Moreover, you have to used the keyboard.
+Moreover, you have to use the keyboard.

 ### Joystick Player 0